 Executive summary

 This deliverable describes the second release of the EGI Accounting and Operational Tools during EGI-Engage project, including the developments made during the second year of the project for the Operations Portal, ARGO, Messaging, GOCDB, Security Monitoring, Accounting Repository and Portal.
-The evolution of these tools has been driven by the need to support new technologies (e.g. cloud) and to satisfy new requirements emerging from service providers and user communities, in particular from the Research Infrastructures contributing to EGI-Engage via the EGI Competence Centers (CCs) and the Resource Providers (RPs) who contribute infrastructure services to the federation.
+The evolution of these tools has been driven by the need to support new technologies (e.g. cloud) and to satisfy new requirements emerging from service providers and user communities, in particular from the Research Infrastructures contributing to EGI-Engage via the EGI Competence Centres (CCs) and the Resource Providers (RPs) who contribute infrastructure services to the federation.
 The development roadmap has been reviewed and updated according to a requirement gathering process, which has been accomplished in collaboration with the other EGI Engage WPs in charge of the communication with users and key stakeholders.

 The Operations Portal team upgraded the different technologies adopted by the portal to ensure a better maintainability and an enhancement of the performances.
 A continuous integration process has been established to improve the release quality and reduce the time to production.
 Further information has been added to the VO ID card and a complete replacement of GSTAT is now available through the VAPOR module.